The Buddha says

-I would be happy for you to join me on this journey in search of the truth.
+Join me on this journey in search of happiness and satisfaction.
 Sign up here to receive my weekly newsletter.
-I will try hard to be interesting and make good use of your time.
+I will try hard to make good use of your time.

-As your guide on this particular trip, there are only a few rules of conduct we must observe.
+There are only a few rules of conduct we must observe.
 The first is to please assume that I and your fellow travelers mean well.
-I feel certain I will occasionally offend, though that is not my intention, because my understanding of the truth is imperfect and evolving.
+I feel certain I will occasionally offend, though that is not my intention, because my understanding is imperfect and evolving.
 To paraphrase Lincoln, I will offend all of you some of the time, and some of you all of the time.

-An honest reader keeps an open mind and thus I trust you will not mind inadvertently being offended.
-Knowing that our guides may mislead us, we each must read cautiously and think for ourselves.
+An honest reader keeps an open mind.
+Thus, I trust you will not mind inadvertently being offended.
+Knowing that our guides may mislead us we each must read cautiously and think for ourselves.
 And so whom do we blame when we stumble over a rock in the path?
-The guide we blindly followed, or our own eyes that refused to see?
+The guide we blindly followed or our own eyes that refused to see?